 - 1. Call the Department of Public Safety's emergency telephone line 718-631-6320 from your cell phone, or report the information directly to any member of the Department of Public Safety.
 You may also make a report in person at the Public Safety Office located in the Library Building, 3rd Floor. - 2.
 Use one of the 42 Red Emergency Assistance telephones or 9 Blue Light Emergency Call Boxes located throughout the campus. - 3.
 Victims or witnesses may report crimes to persons designated as Campus Security Authorities who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located on page 3 of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
+For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness

+- information will remain anonymous.
 However, complete confidentiality cannot be guaranteed in all other contexts.
-The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College
+The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College Community.

-- Community.
 In many cases however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide alert. - 4.
-In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911.
-However, if you make a 911 call, also notify the Department of Public Safety.
-They will assist and direct the police along with other responding emergency personnel.
+In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call the QCC Department of Public Safety at ext.
+6320.
+Have a second person call 911, if possible.
+QCC Public Safety officers will assist and direct the police along with other responding emergency personnel.